top of page

 COMPUTER USE

-_ The downloading of explicit material is NOT ALLOWED
+• The downloading of explicit material is NOT ALLOWED and strictly enforced.

-_ No food or drink is allowed anywhere except for the kitchen
+• No food or drink is allowed in the vicinity of the computers.

 • In order to protect the staff, volunteers, mentors and program participants, at no time will a staff member, volunteer or mentor be alone with a single child where they cannot be observed by others.